-Transmission by way of broadcasting networks of broadcasts sanctioned by law does not require a special licence.
+Transmission of legal broadcasts by way of broadcasting networks does not require a special licence.

-Agreements concerning the retransmission of satellite broadcasts shall contain a clause to the effect that Norwegian cable networks may join the agreement on equal terms.
+Agreements concerning the retransmission of satellite broadcasts must contain a clause to the effect that Norwegian cable networks may join the agreement on equal terms.

-The owner or operator of a network may transmit information concerning the operation of the network or the programme services offered.
+The owner or operator of a network that can transmit broadcasts, may transmit information concerning the operation of the network or the programme services offered.